Domino supports connecting to a MapR cluster through the addition of cluster-specific binaries and configuration files to your Domino environment.

 Log in to Domino, then create a new public project.

-Open the Files page for the new project, then click to browse for files and select the files you downloaded from the MapR edge node, and the JDK you downloaded from Oracle.
+Open the Code page for the new project, then click to browse for files and select the files you downloaded from the MapR edge node, and the JDK you downloaded from Oracle.
 Then click Upload.

 run-client.sh, and in its contents you must construct an invocation of the MapR configure.sh script that is valid for setting up a client to connect to your cluster.
 A full explanation of how to invoke this script is beyond the scope of this document.
 Read the full documentation on the script from MapR, and consider the following example.